-Here's the series of award-winning health reports I edit for the Connecticut Health Investigative Team with reporter Colleen Shaddox and editor Lynne DeLucia:
+Here's the series of award-winning health reports called The WorkUp, which I edit for the Connecticut Health Investigative Team with reporter Colleen Shaddox and editor Lynne DeLucia:

 Our 2nd Feet In Two Worlds Food Journalism workshop is coming up this spring!
 Find out more about the program on our website: http://www.fi2w.org/2017/02/04/35715/

-Big switch ahead: I've left my post as podcast producer at the NY Times and will be joining the team at PRI's arts and culture radio show and podcast, Studio 360.
-For almost 9 years, I've had the privilege of making shows with the incredible reporters, editors and columnists at the NY Times, and I've learned so much along the way.
+A big switch: I've left my post as podcast producer at the NY Times and will be joining the team at PRI's arts and culture radio show and podcast, Studio 360.
+For just about 10 years, I've had the privilege of making shows with the incredible reporters, editors and columnists at the NY Times, and I've learned much along the way.
 We've done thousands of interviews, worked under crazy deadlines, and kept company with millions of listeners.
 I'm so grateful for the expertise, good humor and professionalism of my NYT colleagues.
 It's truly been an honor.
-I hope everyone will continue to listen to the Popcast, Book Review and Times Insider podcasts, but also follow along with my new adventures at Studio 360, where I'm excited to join the immensely talented staff and host Kurt Andersen.
+I hope everyone will continue to listen to the Popcast, Book Review and Times Insider podcasts.
+But I hope you'll also join me as interim Senior Producer at Studio 360, where I'm excited to work with the talented staff and host Kurt Andersen.
 Onward!